-The Associate of Applied Science in Nursing will be awarded to the student to who successfully completes the 5-semester curriculum, which consists of 66 credit hours, including 27 credit hours of general education and 39 credit hours of nursing core coursework.
-Upon successful completion of all five semesters of the nursing curriculum, the student will be qualified to apply to take the National Council Licensure Examination: NCLEX-RN.
+A practical nursing certificate will be awarded to the student to who successfully completes the 3-semester curriculum, which consists of 45 credit hours, including 20 credit hours of general education and 25 credit hours of nursing core coursework.
+Stackable credentials include a nursing assistant certificate of completion and/or practical nursing certificate.
+Following completion of NUR112: Fundamental Concepts of Nursing, or the first semester of the 3-semester curriculum, the student will be qualified to apply to take the Alabama Nurse Aide Certification Exam.
+Upon successful completion of all three semesters of the Practical Nursing curriculum, the student will be qualified to apply to take the National Council Licensure Examination: NCLEX-PN.